 1. Make a List of All of Your Accounts

 I have a confession to make: I’m kind of addicted to Google Sheets.
-In this course, we’ll be using them a lot to organize things.
-Go ahead and check out the Minafi Minimal Investor Lesson 1 Google Sheet.
-Choose “File > Make a Copy” and copy this sheet into your own account.
-It’s extremely basic for now, but you’ll be building on it as you learn about each concept
+In this course, we’ll use them a lot to better understand how we’re investing.
+Go ahead and open up the Minafi Minimal Investor Lesson 1 Google Sheet.
+Choose “File > Make a Copy” and copy this sheet into your account.
+It’s mostly empty now, but you’ll be able to build on it as you learn about each concept.

-I’ve always found that the best way to learn something is to actually do it.
-That’s why it’s important that you pause right now and go and follow along.
+I’ve always found that the best way to learn something is actually to do it.
+That’s why you must pause right now, open up the Google Sheet, and follow along.

 Once you have it copied, go ahead and erase my sample data in there and enter in your own.
-Try adding every account you have with the institution, and the type of account.
+Try adding every account you have with the bank as well as the type of account.
 Here are some of the possible account types: